SABMiller to launch Foster's bid after skirmish

 Foster's had dismissed the claims by its suitor, which related to statements Foster's had made in its annual results late last month.
 "It was pretty clearly frivolous and petty," a Foster's spokesman said of the application to the panel.

 SABMiller welcomed the clarification: "SABMiller accepts the panel's determination and is pleased that Foster's has now clarified its debt position," the group said.
-Its shares were off 0.1 percent at 22.24 pounds by 1210 GMT.
+Its shares were off 0.1 percent at 22.24 pounds by 1:10 p.m.
+British time.

 "The panel concluded there was no reasonable prospect that it would make a declaration of unacceptable circumstances in relation to the financial objectives statements," the panel said in a statement released to the Australian Securities Exchange.